 Spray a large wok or a nonstick skillet with oil spray.
 Place over high heat and add 1 tablespoon of the oil.
 When the oil shimmers, add the tofu and brown 3 to 4 minutes on one side, then turn and brown the opposite side for 3 to 4 minutes.
 Transfer to a plate.

 Reduce the heat to medium and add the remaining 1 tablespoon oil to the wok.
-Add the red pepper, cabbage, and green beans.
+Add the bell pepper, cabbage, and green beans.
 Cook, stirring occasionally, 4 to 5 minutes, until the vegetables begin to soften but are still crisp.
 Stir in the garlic, ginger, and jalapeño, and cook an additional minute, until the mixture becomes fragrant.
 Add the corn and soybeans, and cook 2 to 3 minutes longer.
 Reduce the heat to low, and add the broth mixture, stirring until it thickens, 1 to 2 minutes.
 Off the heat, return the tofu to the wok or skillet and stir gently to coat with the sauce.